Anthony Schwartz

-Anthony Schwartz (born September 5, 2000) is an American football wide receiver for the Cleveland Browns of the National Football League (NFL).
-He played college football at Auburn.
-A world-class sprinter during his high school years, Schwartz held the former world under-18 best in the 100 meters between 2017 and 2022.
+Anthony Schwartz (born September 5, 2000) is an American professional football wide receiver.
+He played college football for the Auburn Tigers.
+A world-class sprinter during his high school years, Schwartz held the world under-18 best in the 100 meters between 2017 and 2022.

 Amateur career

-As a high school track athlete, Schwartz set a new World Youth Best of 10.15 seconds over 100 meters on March 31, 2017.
+As a 16-year old track athlete in high school, Schwartz set a new World Youth Best of 10.15 seconds over 100 meters on March 31, 2017, which was a record he held until it was beaten by 17-year old Christian Miller (sprinter) in 2023.

 A native of Pembroke Pines, Florida, Schwartz also played football in high school, and was ranked the No. 22 prospect in the state by Rivals.com.
 On February 7, 2018, Schwartz signed a national letter of intent to play football and run track for the Auburn Tigers.
 He played for Auburn during the 2018 season, including their appearance in the 2018 Music City Bowl, where he scored a second-quarter touchdown.